-- PMR and Guided Imagery are tools that can help people relax.
-In progressive muscle relaxation, you control muscles in your body by tightening and then releasing muscles.
+- PMR and Guided Imagery are tools that can help people relax. - In progressive muscle relaxation, you control muscles in your body by tightening and then releasing muscles.
 Muscles "rebound" to be more relaxed. - Only tense your muscles a third or a half of the maximum tension.
-The tension should NOT cause pain. - Relaxation also involves breathing deeply, slowly, and regularly.
-In guided imagery, you will paint a pleasant picture in your mind's eye.
-Similar tomind.
-Like how athletes

-- enhance their body's performance by visualizing imagine their performance, you can visualize imagine relaxing scenes to enhance your body's relaxation response. relax. - Before we discuss the skill, let's go over a few key points of how to be successful. - Remember that relaxation is a skill.
-It may feel unnatural or awkward at first, but with practice it should be easier. - O You cannot force yourself to relax.
-Trying really hard will only work against you. - O As you do the exercise you may feel tingling, floating, warmth, or sleepiness.
+The tension should NOT cause pain. - Relaxation also involves breathing deeply, slowly, and regularly. - In guided imagery, you will paint a pleasant picture in your mind.
+Like how athletes imagine their performance, you can imagine relaxing scenes to relax. - Before we discuss the skill, let's go over a few key points of how to be successful. - Remember that relaxation is a skill.
+It may feel unnatural or awkward at first, but with practice it should be easier. - You cannot force yourself to relax.
+Trying really hard will only work against you. - As you do the exercise you may feel tingling, floating, warmth, or sleepiness.
 This is normal.
 A small percentage of people become more anxious as they become more aware of everything going on in their body.
-If you find yourself becoming more anxious or feeling out of control, remember that this is normal; it may just take you a little more time to become comfortable with relaxation. - O Distraction is normal.
+If you find yourself becoming more anxious or feeling out of control, remember that this is normal; it may just take you a little more time to become comfortable with relaxation. - Distraction is normal.
 If you find your mind wandering, gently bring your thoughts to the task.
 With practice you will find that your mind will wander less and less and that you will be able to become deeply relaxed.
-Repeating a word or phrase (e.g., "relax") to yourself may help you keep your thoughts focused on relaxing
+Repeating a word or phrase (e.g., "relax") to yourself may help you keep your thoughts focused on relaxing.